QuantumLeapGameing/Encryptor/README.md

 In order to unzip the folder that contains the EXE & data to execute you have to use 7zip

+The code is also contained here so i guess you could compile your own version if you where smart enough, but its probably just easier to extract the file with 7Zip.

 7zip download: https://www.7-zip.org/